 She adds: "The animals and people of Africa are unique, and that is why AWF's work is so important.
 Zoos provide an important conservation message to educate people living in other locations than Africa.
 However, AWF provides programs to save the animals still in their natural habitats."

 You, too, can follow in Jane's footsteps by supporting AWF with a gift in your estate plan.
-Contact Jessica Moes at 202 939 3322 or email@example.com to learn how you can make preserving Africa's wildlife part of your legacy.
+Contact Jon Apfelbaum (Eastern USA) at 202 939 3317 or firstname.lastname@example.org to learn how you can make preserving Africa's wildlife part of your legacy.

 Federal Tax ID Number: 52-0781390